the-trash/the_comments/docs/what_is_comcoms.md

 ### What is ComComs?

-:warning: &nbsp; **comcoms** - is main method to get comments related with current user.
+:warning: &nbsp; **comcoms** - is main method to get all comments related with user's commentable models.

 :warning: &nbsp; **comments** - is main method to get comments related with any commentable model.